emmanuelsilva/akka-money-transfer/README.md

 * * *

 * Write unit test for each actor message
-* Write unit test for each exposed API endpoint
+* Write integration test for each exposed API endpoint
 * Scala 2.13 best practices